CMSMUSiC/NanoMUSiC/README.md

 ./setup_music.sh CMSSW_10_6_29 <your_CERN_username>
 ```

-Don't forget the set the proper CMSSW version.
+**Don't forget the set the proper CMSSW version.
+Could be that the one above is not updated.**

 https://twiki.cern.ch/twiki/bin/view/CMS/PdmVRun2LegacyAnalysis

-# Configuring the environment variables (for every new session)
+# Configuring the environment (for every new session)

 ```
 source setenv_music.sh